the-azure-lab/learning-bicep/getting-started/README.md

 - Go to extensions in VScode and search for bicep.
 - Install the latest release of the Bicep extension.

-## Step 3: Test that it is working
+## Step 3: Verify that bicep is working

 Creat a file called main.bicep and add the content below.